Samoa’s capital deserted as teams battle measles epidemic

-WELLINGTON, New Zealand (AP) — Samoa’s main streets are eerily quiet as the government steps up efforts to curb a measles epidemic that has killed 62 people.
+WELLINGTON, New Zealand (AP) — Samoa’s main streets were eerily quiet on Thursday as the government stepped up efforts to curb a measles epidemic that has killed 62 people.

 The government told most public and private workers to stay home on Thursday and Friday and shut down roads to nonessential vehicles as teams began going door-to-door to administer vaccines.

-Families in the Pacific island nation have been asked to hang red flags from their houses if they need to be vaccinated.
+Families in the Pacific island nation were asked to hang red flags from their houses if they needed to be vaccinated.

 Most of those who have died from the virus are young, with 54 deaths among children aged 4 or younger.